 Although some are quite new like the 2 euro ones, they accumulate dust and dirt so you should clean them regularly.
 They can be made of various materials such as gold, silver, copper, brass alloys.

-Cleaning the coins ensures greater durability.
+Antique Coin cleaning ensures greater durability.
 In addition, during the process, bacteria, dirt (if they were buried), dust that can cause accelerated oxidation can be eliminated.
 Also if they were buried they will be dirty.
 That is why all collectors know each of the cleaning and maintenance processes of all the pieces in their collection.

 How do you clean old coins without damaging them